 Properly storing CBD products and other hemp oil supplements is key to preserving their freshness and making sure the cannabinoids don’t degrade or break down prematurely.
 You want to be able to get the maximum benefits from these products, and by observing the best practice when it comes to storing them, you don’t only extend their shelf life, you also preserve their potency.

 There are three things hemp oil supplements don’t get along well with heat, light, and oxygen.
 So to make sure your CBD products are not compromised, always keep them in a place where these elements are well controlled.
-Here are a few things you need to remember when it comes to storing CBD products:

 Store CBD products in a cool place